Adisauz/SmartPlate/README.md

 - Multi-item detection in single images
 - Automatic pantry updates from photos
 - OCR support for packaged food labels (with Tesseract)

+### Kitchen Equipment Management

+Track all your cooking tools and get smart recipe recommendations:
+- **9 Equipment Categories**: Cookware, Bakeware, Knives, Utensils, Appliances, Measuring, Prep Tools, Storage, Other
+- **Quick Add Feature**: 40+ pre-loaded common utensils for fast setup
+- **AI Integration**: Recipes consider what equipment you actually have
+- **Missing Tool Alerts**: Get warned before starting a recipe you can't complete
+- **Alternative Methods**: AI suggests workarounds if key tools are missing
+- **Equipment-Based Filtering**: Only see recipes you can make with your tools

 ### Smart Meal Planning